philipn7/TypeScriptNotes/Types.md

 Plain JavaScript is dynamically typed.
 Using types helps with error checking before compilation and helps others better understand the code.

+Objects can have multiple types.
+Example, object 'hondaCivic' can be created from the class 'Car' and fulfill the interface 'Drivable'.
+Typescript does an 'implicit check' to see that the interface definition is met.

 ## How do we define what type a value is?
 ### Type annotations
 ```